atlantean-consulting/wallpapererer/README.md

 ### `wallpaper_combiner.py` — Low-level multi-monitor compositor

+The multi-monitor compositor `wallpaper_combiner.py` is configured for my home desktop, which is a triple-wide setup (spared no expense), laid out like so:

+- Left screen: 1920×1080
+- Center screen: 3440×1440 (ultrawide)
+- Right screen: 1920×1080

+Screens are aligned at the top edge.

+The geometry can be easily adjusted by mucking about in the file.
+You're a smart cookie; I'm sure you'll figure it out.

-Stitches images into a single wide canvas.
+The script itself stitches images into a single wide canvas.
 Used internally by `set_combined_wallpaper.py` but can also be called directly.

 ```bash
 # Two images: one for center, one for both sides